kirkocha1/vim-setup/README.md

-# vim-setup
+# Persona terminal setup configs and scripts
+- tmux config that I use for development that enabled copy/paste to clipboard
-vim settings that I use for development.
+- vim settings that I use for development.
-Python and Java lang setup via Coc plugin
+- Python and Java lang setup via Coc plugin

 to install python|typescript support, please do:
 - :CocInstall pyright